sacstrom/tfc-terraform-eks/README.md

     kubectl apply -f k8s-infra/letsencrypt-issuers.yaml

-### 7. Deploy Externally Accessible App to Verify Ingress, Routing and SSL
+#### Step 4e: Verify Internet Network Ingress with DNS and SSL

 Follow the setup steps in [./k8s-examples/hello-kubernetes/README.md](./k8s-examples/hello-kubernetes/README.md) to deploy the `hello-kubernetes` services and verify that it becomes accessible via the DNS pretty-names with SSL.

-### 8. Configure the ACK Service Controller for RDS
+### Step 5: Configure the ACK Service Controller for RDS

 Install the ACK controller following the
 [Install ACK Service Controller for RDS](https://aws-controllers-k8s.github.io/community/docs/tutorials/rds-example/)